cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

     INSERT INTO t1 SELECT * FROM get_data();
     ```

-    Greenplum Database does not support the `EXECUTE ON INITPLAN` attribute in a function that is used in the `WITH` clause of a query, a CTE (common table expression).
+    Cloudberry Database does not support the `EXECUTE ON INITPLAN` attribute in a function that is used in the `WITH` clause of a query, a CTE (common table expression).
 For example, specifying `EXECUTE ON INITPLAN` in function `get_data()` in this CTE is not supported.

     ```
     WITH tbl_a AS (SELECT * FROM get_data() )